 The Wandering Isles

 This story takes place after the events of Magic-Borne, the 3rd book in The Crown of Stones Trilogy.
-While it's not required that you read the trilogy first, it will make for a much more enjoyable experience.
-Aside from being familiar with the places, events, and characters mentioned, the novella contains spoilers for those who haven't read the trilogy.
-This is because it's written for you, the fans.
-It's written for all those whose reviews lament the end of Ian's story, for those who keep asking for more.
+While it's not required that you read the trilogy first, it does build on characters and places, and contains spoilers for those who haven't read the trilogy.
+This is because it's written for all of you who lament the end of Ian's story, for those who keep asking for more.
 I'm working on it :)

 I should have run for cover when the sudden deluge woke me, pounding on my face with a sting of skin and a mouthful of water.
 But I’d gotten used to the night sky splitting open and spewing its contents without warning.
 The sea knew nothing of gentle this far out, and I’d accepted her quick temper many moons ago.